EchoZhaoo/DS-Project-Portfolio/Report/TalkingData.md

 ## Conclusion
 - Since our newly created features were correlated with one another, and some of the original features were correlated as well (device and os).
-Logistic regression was not a good model choice, even with LASSO regularizatio
+Logistic regression was not a good model choice, even with LASSO regularization.
 - LightGBM proved to be a more preferable method, both in time, memory efficiency and accuracy.
 - Undersampled train dataset left us with very little information, as most of the majority samples were discarded.
 Therefore the performance was not good.
 - Using more samples with weight in GBDT methods resulted in better accuracys, which was another advantage of GBDT that was not possible in methods like logistic regression.